Kodali-N/DataAnalystInternship_Task/README.md

 ## Dashboard
 - Tools used: PowerBI
 - The dashboards can be found [here](https://github.com/Kodali-N/DataAnalystInternship_Task/tree/main/Dashboards)
 - The dashboards can be used to analyse the weekly, monthy and location wise trends of expenditure and returns.
-One can also better understand how      many people who view the add are interested in the product, and how each category in performing with respect to returns.
+One can analyze how many people who view the ad are interested in the product, and how each category is performing with respect to returns.